Chatanga/DuneImmorality/README.md

 __2P / Solo__

-- Implement Imperium raw churn.
-- Rework the selection of rivals / isolate "streamlined rivals".
+- Rework the selection of rivals (and isolate "streamlined rivals").
 - Hagal cards in French.

 __Aesthetic__

 - Review the tech/contract decals.
 - Rectify the height of the 6J Emperor/Fremen faction tokens.
-- Widen the colored borders of the boards (completely remove the trigger effects in the process).
+- Widen the colored border of the boards (and remove the trigger effects in the process).

 ## Lua sources